LaiE89/Shark-Game-Unity/README.md

 # Installation
 You can download the game here: https://www.dropbox.com/s/wz35dm7lxy2f6zu/SharkGame.zip?dl=1

-Make sure to extract all files in the zip folder, put the files inside another folder, and run the 'Shark Game.exe' file.
+Make sure to extract all files in the zip folder, and run the 'Shark Game.exe' file.